tabarra/txAdmin/docs/dev_notes.md

 - don't ask for cfg location, assume server.cfg and let the user change

 Master Actions:
-- reset fxserver - becomes server add/remove/edit
+- reset fxserver - becomes server add/remove/edit, or just an option in settings -> fxserver
 - clean database - "bulk changes" button at the players page
 - revoke whitelists - button to whitelist pages